preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: column-layout-list-open.png

-4. Set the Sections Settings (see above).
+4. Set the Section's Settings (see above).

 If needed, you can even go a step further and create a new Section in one of the new Columns.